mkingopng/AWS-presentation/presentation/presentation.md

 Don't use debug unless you're debugging.
 It makes the bigger and slower

-note that AWS SAM normally caches artifacts when you're building your lambda However AWS Sam won't cache the changes when you're building your rust code -->
+note that AWS SAM normally caches artifacts when you're building your lambda However AWS Sam won't cache the changes when you're building your Rust code -->

 ---